-Carla talked about her PhD project studying the growth of stroma cells with and without aniridia (PAX6 gene) to understand the effect on cornea disease.
+Carla then talked about her PhD project studying the growth of stroma cells with and without aniridia (PAX6 gene) to understand the effect on cornea disease.

 Georgina gave a super talk about her life growing up with aniridia having 23 operations and now a daughter with the condition too.

 In the afternoon the researchers put on an interactive session demonstrating the research being done and how it carried out in laboratories.

 There was also a focus group session to talk about the question “What do patients think should be researched in relation to aniridia?”.